 Philippians 4:4 reminds us to rejoice in the Lord always.
 Then Paul says again, “I will say it again, rejoice.”
-I pray this scripture is assuring to you in these unique times.
-At this point last week, we wrote to you confidently concerning our ability to hold public services, then through the course of last week, we wrote you again on Saturday, saying that we were going to a live stream service for this last Sunday.
+I pray this scripture is as reassuring to you in these unique times as it is to me.

-Until we are able to gather again here in Hoffmantown Church, we look forward to gathering with you online.
-I will end with a great Scripture in Habakkuk 3: 17-19.
-In particular, verse 19 it says, “the Sovereign LORD is my strength; He makes my feet like the feet of a deer, He enables me to go on the heights.”
+We really miss meeting with you all face to face, but in God’s timing and in God’s way and until we are all able to gather again here in Hoffmantown Church, we look forward to gathering with you online and onsite.
+I will end with a great Scripture in which I have ended my last letter, Habakkuk 3: 17-19.
+In particular, verse 19 says, “the Sovereign LORD is my strength; He makes my feet like the feet of a deer, He enables me to go on the heights.”
 May the Lord bless you and sustain you.

 Pastor Gregory Elder